danbev/learning-openssl/notes/padding.md

 ```
 M = H || 00 . . .
 00 || 01 || K
 ```
-So our message K needs to if small enough to fit into a byte array with h bytes then as many 00 as needed (what are these for?) and then a 01 separator followed by the message.
+So our message K needs to be small enough to fit into a byte array with h bytes then as many 00 as needed (what are these for?) and then a 01 separator followed by the message.
 But also notice that the final result will have a 00 prepended to it.